 Hepatitis B is often transmitted by parenteral contact with contaminated blood but can result from mucosal contact with other body fluids.

-Infants born to mothers with hepatitis B have a 70 to 90% risk of acquiring infection during delivery unless the infants are treated with hepatitis B immune globulin (HBIG) and are vaccinated after delivery.
+Infants born to mothers with hepatitis B have a 70 to 90% risk of acquiring infection during delivery unless the infants are treated with hepatitis B immune globulin (HBIG) and are vaccinated after delivery; risk is also decreased by treating actively infected third trimester pregnant mothers who have high viral loads with tenofovir.

 Chronic infection develops in 5 to 10% of patients with acute hepatitis B and often leads to cirrhosis and/or hepatocellular carcinoma.